luost26/PrexSyn/docs/getting-started/installation.md

 Pixi is a conda-based environment manager.
 It creates environments on a per-project basis, so you don't need to worry about conflicts with your existing conda/mamba installations.

-To get started with Pixi, first install pixi by following the instructions on the [pixi installation page](https://pixi.sh/latest/installation/).
+To get started with Pixi, first install pixi by following the instructions on the [pixi installation page](https://pixi.sh/latest/installation/){: target="_blank" }.

 Now, you are all set!
-To activate the PrexSyn environment, simply run the following command in the root directory of the PrexSyn project:
+To activate the PrexSyn environment, simply run the following command in the root directory of the PrexSyn project (it may take a while for the first time):

 ```bash
 pixi shell